RBI Grade B Syllabus 2026: Updated Exam Pattern for Phase 1, 2 & Interview

 2. The precis must reflect the essence of the original passage without adding personal opinions.

-This section involves an analysis of a provided passage, followed by five questions requiring structured, descriptive responses.
+This section includes a passage followed by five questions requiring clear, well-structured, and concise descriptive responses.

 Paper 3- Finance and Management Syllabus